aljazfrancic/crypto-sniping-bot/README.md

 ## ⚠️ Disclaimer

 This software is for educational purposes only.
 Use at your own risk.
 The authors are not responsible for any financial losses incurred through the use of this software.

+## Community

+- [Discord Server](https://discord.gg/bZXer5ZttK) - Join our community for support and updates
+- GitHub Issues - Report bugs and request features
+- Pull Requests - Contribute to the project